 For more, read feedback from many of the past MTH attendees on their experiences here.

 Two impactful days with our inspiring and incredibly open collection of Encouragers.
 Conference sessions last from approximately 10am to 6pm on days one and two.
 Breakfast (starting at 9am), lunch, and snacks are served both days.
-There are also several optional and informal get-togethers throughout the Conference: a meet-up on Sunday evening and “fireside chats” to decompress on the nights of days one and two.
+A family-style celebration dinner on Tuesday evening is included in your ticket price.
+There are also several optional and informal get-togethers throughout the Conference: a Sunday evening Welcome Reception and “fireside chats” to decompress on the nights of days one and two.
 Many attendees choose to get dinner together on one or both nights of the Conference, as well.
 We recommend you do not plan any travel on either Monday or Tuesday to get the most out of the experience.

 Kristin is likely the first person to give you a giant hug once you arrive in Chapel Hill, and has put together a great group of MTH alum who serve as volunteers during the conference, lovingly dubbed the “Encouragement Crew.”
 They’ll be on hand during the conference to welcome you, direct you to the conference room, and offer any last-minute hugs to calm your nerves.